unicorn-23/GwasWA/README.md

 -   `--indepPairwise <str>`: Applied for LD-based SNP pruning using pairwise LD calculation.
 Specifying the window size, step, and paired r2 threshold.
 -   `--indepPairphase <str>`: This parameter is also used for LD-based SNP pruning, but it specifically considers phased haplotype data.
 -   `--heterozygosity <float>`: The default value is 3.
 Exclude individuals with high or low heterozygosity.
--   `--checksex`: Check gender differences.
+-   `--checksex`: Checks gender differences.
 -   `--rmproblemsex`: Deletes individuals with problematic gender assignments.
 -   `--imputesex`: Imputes gender based on genotype information.